 A long time ago, a man burried a large treasure under one of these steps.
 But because he was so obsessed with all that gold and because the main focus of his mind was to hide all that gold from anyone else, he covered it up really well but forgot to count the steps.
 He could never find his own treasure again… The legend says that his ghost walks around here at midnight and still looks for his gold, perhaps counting the steps over and over again.

-Our store also allows you to donate the movie to someone or become our affiliate partner and earn money by reselling our movie with no limits.
+Our store also allows you to donate the movie to someone, or to become our affiliate partner and earn money by reselling our movie without limits.